ellefeg/assembly2orf/README.md

 **Input 1: `sample_input` file**

-Create a tab-delimited file which provides information about all your files to analyse.
+Create a tab-delimited file which provides information about all the files that you want to analyse.
 It is helpful down the track if you have saved this file in your output directory (**Input 2**) but it can be anywhere and have any name.
 Provide the full filepath when you call **trigger-assembly2orf.sh**
 * Column 1 = sample name = abbreviated name of each sample, such as a species code (e.g. AAD3, PCG6, etc.)
 * Column 2 = transcriptome = full file string of each nucleotide.fa file (e.g. /path/to/file.fa)

+If you have a sufficiently large server, you may want to split `sample_output` into several smaller files and run them concurrently.
+It is OK to use the same output directory for each run, as long as there are no double-ups in the sample names provided.
+Inversely, it is fine to split up similar samples and run them in different runs or on different days - each sample is processed separately.

 **Input 2: output directory**

 Create or choose a directory to hold your output files.
-It can have any name and be located anywhere you like, but you must provide the full filepath and the directory must already exist before you run assembly2orf.
+It can have any name and be located anywhere you like, but you must provide the full filepath and the directory must already exist before you run **assembly2orf**.
 The program will generate separate sample-specific sub-directories inside this working directory as it runs.

 **Input 3: Reference Diamond blast database**
 **Input 4: Reference fasta file**

-**assembly2orf** uses a reference set of amino acid sequences:
-* as a source of reference sequences for frameshift correction
-* as a source of homology information for ORF prediction
+**assembly2orf** uses a reference set of amino acid sequences as a source of reference sequences for frameshift correction and as a source of homology information for ORF prediction.
 This reference set can be anything you like, but if you are working on a non-model animal species, you may like to use sequences from a wide range of animal species.
-For instance, we use a bulk download of sequences from Ensembl Metazoa, using the following methods (as descripted in `/ngs/db/ensembl_metazoa/pep/cmd`):
+For instance, we use a bulk download of sequences from Ensembl Metazoa which has been processed as follows (see also `/ngs/db/ensembl_metazoa/pep/cmd`):

 1. Download all `*.pep.all.fa.gz` files [from Ensembl Metazoa](ftp://ftp.ensemblgenomes.org/pub/release-36/metazoa/fasta/).
 We used Release 36 from June 8th 2018.